Time line of John Brown University

 The $1 million Cathedral renovation program is launched with a gift from an anonymous donor.

 June- 233 former JBU students are in missionary service on six continents, 136 of whom are overseas.
 97 alumni serve in the U.S. with their spouses.

 January- The first McGee Scholar is appointed.

 Summer- The first two townhouses are built for upperclassman residency.
 Four more are to be added: two during the summer of 1992 and two during the summer of 1994.

 February- KLRC increases power to 6,000 watts, becoming the primary Christian FM radio station in Northwest Arkansas.

 September- JBU experiences the largest enrollment in its history with over 1,000 students.

-Retention rate is at an all-time high (94%) as the lower levels of the Cathedral undergo refurbishment for the Music department and the lower auditorium.
+Retention rate is at an all-time high (94 percent) as the lower levels of the Cathedral undergo refurbishment for the Music department and the lower auditorium.

 September 29- John E. Brown III announces plans to resign at the end of the 1992-93 school year.

 Fall- George F. Ford serves as the fourth President of John Brown University.